DP-SPRT: Differentially Private Sequential Probability Ratio Tests: Differentially Private Sequential Probability Ratio Test

-Both variants satisfy the condition \eqref{ass:correction}, ensuring correctness with the specified error probabilities (see Appendix \eqref{appendix:implementations}).
+Both variants satisfy conditions \eqref{ass:correction} and \eqref{ass:correction2}, ensuring correctness with the specified error probabilities.
 The Laplace noise variant provides the strongest privacy guarantee (pure $\epsilon$-DP), while the Gaussian implementation offers Rényi differential privacy that can be converted to approximate $(\epsilon,\delta)$-DP using standard techniques \citep{mironov2017renyi}.
 Detailed sample complexity analyses for these implementations are presented in Appendix~\ref{appendix:sample-complexity-proofs}.